Marathon Training: 10 Essential Sessions

-Short, fast intervals improve running efficiency and leg turnover, making race pace feel easier.
+Short, controlled intervals improve running economy and efficiency — making marathon pace feel smoother.

 Warm-Up: